GeekyAnts/nativebase-docs/docs/migration/FooterTab.md

 With NativeBase v3 we have removed FooterTab components because as it's very simple to create using Tab components.
-You can checkout the recipe [recipe](buildingFooterTabs.md).
+You can checkout the [recipe](buildingFooterTabs.md).